Miguel Almaguer

 Miguel Almaguer (born March 11, 1977) is an American journalist.
-He is a correspondent for NBC News, reporting for all divisions of the network and based at its Los Angeles bureau.
+He was a correspondent for NBC News, reporting for all divisions of the network and based at its Los Angeles bureau until leaving NBC News on December 31, 2023.
+His future plans have not been disclosed.

 Early life and education

 Almaguer was born in Oakland, California, and raised in Berkeley, California.
 He attended Berkeley High School.
 He was a student at the University of California, Santa Cruz, but left after his sophomore year and subsequently attended a community college in his hometown.
 While there, his aunt, a news anchor in the San Francisco Bay Area, recommended that he look into taking a class being taught by her co-anchor at San Francisco State University (SFSU).
 Almaguer enrolled at the school and years later said he "fell in love with the broadcasting department, my classes, and my local news internship...
 I still remember being a college intern... sitting in a local newsroom and watching the buzz and energy in the room."
 He graduated with high honors from SFSU with a degree in broadcast communications.